Reviewing Editas Medicine Inc. (EDIT)'s and Fortress Biotech Inc. (NASDAQ:FBIO)'s results | New Business Observer

 Liquidity

-The Current Ratio and Quick Ratio of Editas Medicine Inc. are 8.5 and 8.5 respectively.
-Its competitor Fortress Biotech Inc.’s Current Ratio is 2.8 and its Quick Ratio is 2.8.
-Editas Medicine Inc. can pay off short and long-term obligations better than Fortress Biotech Inc.
+8.5 and 8.5 are the respective Current Ratio and a Quick Ratio of Editas Medicine Inc. Its rival Fortress Biotech Inc.’s Current and Quick Ratios are 2.8 and 2.8 respectively.
+Editas Medicine Inc. has a better chance of clearing its pay short and long-term debts than Fortress Biotech Inc.

 Analyst Ratings

-Editas Medicine Inc. and Fortress Biotech Inc. Recommendations and Ratings are available on the next table.
+The next table highlights the delivered recommendations and ratings for Editas Medicine Inc. and Fortress Biotech Inc.

 |Sell Ratings